-Luis G. Biava is principal cellist of Columbus Symphony Orchestra (CSO).
+Luis G. Biava is principal cellist of the Columbus Symphony Orchestra (CSO).
 His first cello studies were with his uncle, Miguel Uribe, in his native Colombia.
 He attended the University of Michigan, and earned a Masters degree from the Juilliard School where he studied with Leonard Rose.

 He is a frequent soloist with many orchestras, and an avid chamber musician, Luis's cello performances include Vivaldi's Double Cello Concerto with Pei-An Chao (cello) and the CSO; Dvorak Cello Concerto with the Knox County Symphony; and Tchaikovsky's Rococo Variations with the CSO Youth Orchestra.
 In 2014 he soloed with CSO in Richard Strauss's Don Quixote to stellar reviews and in November 2016, was the cellist in Beethoven's Triple Concerto with CSO.

 Recently, he and his wife, Ariane Sletner (violin), and pianist Suzanne Newcomb performed the complete Mozart and Beethoven piano trios, mixed with contemporary music, at Sunday afternoon recitals at Mozart's Cafe on North High Street.